dnywh/cuckoo-clock/README.md

 Give it a minute to print that it’s ready.
 Then, after pressing your button, you should hear a bird chirp!

 The button handler will automatically start on boot and log to `/home/pi/logs/button.log`.
-The `button.py` file assumes you’re using GPIO pin 5.
-If you want to use the built-in Inky button(s), check out the `simulator/inky_buttons.py` file.
+The `button.py` file assumes you have used what’s already set as `BUTTON_GPIO_PIN`, or that you’ve edited that value.
+If you want to use the built-in Inky button(s), check out the `helpers/inky_buttons.py` file.

 ### Bird checks